Frequently Asked Questions

-You may login to your library account online to renew items or call us at 262-284-5031.
+You may login to your library account online, use the Monarch2Go app, or call us at 262-284-5031 to renew items.
 If there is someone else waiting for the item, you will not be allowed to renew it.
 Lucky Day items may also not be renewed.
 For a regular item that does not have a wait list for it, you may renew up to two times.

 What are the fines for late returns?

-Book / Audiobook / CD / Magazine fines are $0.10 per day; DVD fines are $0.25 per day.
-Hot Spots are $1.00 per day.
+Book / Audiobook / CD / Magazine fines are $0.10 per day; DVD / Blu-Ray fines and Library of Things items are $0.25 per day.
+Adventure Passes are $10 per day.
 There are no fines for e-materials (they return themselves when they’re due!).